Study Abroad

 Copies of the regulations, guidelines, and financial procedures are available on the OSA website and through a student’s electronic portfolio.

-Credit toward completion of a major, certificate, or minor is not granted automatically for courses taken abroad.
-Students must consult with the relevant chair or advisor when applying for study abroad and must have courses for major, certificate, or minor credit preapproved before departure or, in the event that course information is not available before the program begins, at the point of course registration.
+Credit toward graduation is approved by the Office of Study Abroad.
+For credit toward completion of a major, certificate, or minor, students must consult with the relevant chair or advisor when applying for study abroad.
+Students must have courses for major, certificate, or minor credit preapproved before departure or, in the event that course information is not available before the program begins, at the point of course registration.
 Such credit is not granted retroactively, and students who need to change course selections on arrival abroad must seek approval at the time of registration through their advisor and the Office of Study Abroad.
 It is the responsibility of the student to check with the class dean concerning progress toward graduation and the possibility of oversubscription.
-General education credit may be granted for courses taken on administered and approved programs abroad only if requested through the Office of Study Abroad.
+Each course taken abroad and approved will carry the appropriate General Education designation if one can be determined from the available information about the course.

-Students placed on strict probation at the end of the semester and students on medical leave are not eligible to study abroad the following semester; exceptions may be made in the latter case.
+Students placed on strict probation at the end of the semester and students on medical leave are not eligible to study abroad the following semester; exceptions may be made with the approval of the Deans and the Office of Study Abroad.
 Any grade of incomplete (IN), deferred grade (X), or absent from final exam (AB) must be resolved two weeks prior to the student’s departure date, and students with such grades on their transcript should consult with their class dean about the resolution process.

 All university academic regulations apply to students studying for Wesleyan credit abroad, and withdrawal from a study-abroad program will be treated in the same way as withdrawal from the University.
 Wesleyan may withdraw a student from a program abroad or place a student on medical leave, should it be deemed advisable to do so.